Musk's straight-arm gesture embraced by right-wing extremists regardless of what he meant

 Holt noted Musk specifically said his heart went out to the crowd.
 That could indicate a sort of gesture of thanks to them.

 Since Musk bought Twitter, now called X, the self-described “free speech absolutist” has faced criticism from hate-speech watchdogs for allowing extremist, dangerous and antisemitic comments to flourish on the social media platform.
-His response has been to attack his critics, suing one group unsuccessfully after advertisers fled X and threatening to sue another, the Anti-Defamation League, which urged calm at this “delicate moment” in its statement Monday.
+His response has been to attack his critics, suing one group unsuccessfully after advertisers fled X and threatening to sue another, the Anti-Defamation League, which urged calm at what it called a “delicate moment” in its statement Monday.

 “It seems that @elonmusk made an awkward gesture in a moment of enthusiasm, not a Nazi salute, but again, we appreciate that people are on edge,” the ADL said in a statement.
 “In this moment, all sides should give one another a bit of grace, perhaps even the benefit of the doubt, and take a breath.”

-Note: This story has been updated to correct the misspelling of the name of the Capital One Arena.